Mootzali/NestedScrollIssue/README.md

 ![Build](https://github.com/Mootzali/NestedScrollIssue/workflows/Pre%20Merge%20Checks/badge.svg)

-This is your new React Native Reproducer project.
+This is my React Native Reproducer project.

 # Reproducer TODO list

 - [x] 1.
 Create a new reproducer project.
-- [ ] 2.
+- [x] 2.
 Git clone your repository locally.
-- [ ] 3.
+- [x] 3.
 Edit the project to reproduce the failure you're seeing.
-- [ ] 4.
+- [x] 4.
 Push your changes, so that Github Actions can run the CI.
-- [ ] 5.
+- [x] 5.
 Make sure the repository is public and share the link with the issue you reported.

 # How to use this Reproducer